Tiffany Mountain by Old Baldy + Freezeout Ridge via Winthrop / 蒂芬妮山

 En Route to Tiffany Mountain

 Soon, we made our way back to North Fork Salmon Creek Basin.
-Then we retraced our steps back up to Whistler Pass via the actual North Summit Trail fork.
+We quickly retraced our steps to Whistler Pass after finding the North Summit Trail fork.

 We went up the southeast ridge on a faint path and reached the top shortly after.
 Lots of boulders and sand piles had scattered the summit.
 Tiffany Mountain also boasted a broad top with views abound.